 Microjobs can be absolutely anything.
 It could be something you do from

-Clickworker (a company based out of Germany) will pay you to do short tasks.
+Clickworker is a company based out of Germany that will pay you to work from home doing short tasks.
 This is non-phone, and all you need to complete the work is your computer and internet connection.
-Clickworker appears to be pretty similar to Amazon MTurk and other sites where you log on at your leisure and complete short tasks for pay. […]
+Clickworker appears to be pretty similar to Amazon MTurk and other sites where you log on at your leisure and complete short tasks for pay.
+I’ve seen a lot of discussion about this site lately.

 Do you like earning extra cash for doing easy things?
-I definitely do — I started using mTurk a few years ago and still log on to this day on occasion just to get some Amazon money built up because the work is, for the most part, so easy.
-A lot of it doesn’t pay […]
+I definitely do.
+I started using mTurk several years ago and logged on regulary just to get some Amazon money built up because the work is, for the most part, so easy.
+A lot of it doesn’t pay well, but you’ll occasionally come across a few gems that do in there.
+It’s certainly worth signing up to see what’s available from time to time to earn a little extra.